 Fungicide resistance management in cereals

-Fungicides are essential to maintain healthy crops and high-quality yields.
-However, fungicide resistance in some target pathogens affects their effectiveness.
-This publication outlines the resistance status of the key cereal diseases.
-It also describes the resistance risks associated with the main fungicide groups and provides guidance on how to protect long-term efficacy.
+This FRAG publication outlines the fungicide-resistance status of the key cereal disease pathogens.
+It also describes the resistance risks associated with the main fungicide groups and provides guidance on how to protect long-term efficacy of chemistry.

 An introduction to fungicide resistance management

 Most modern fungicides have single-site modes of action, acting on specific biochemical pathways in the target fungal pathogen.
 Repeated use of fungicides with the same mode of action can select for isolates of the fungal population that have a reduced sensitivity to the fungicide – leading to a loss of efficacy.
 Multi-site fungicides are less prone to the development of resistance in the target pathogen.
 As a result, this older chemistry has an important role in anti-resistance strategies.

 Tests, conducted on fungal isolates, can determine a population's EC50 value for specific fungicides.
 An EC (effective concentration) of 50 is the fungicide dose that results in a 50% inhibition of the isolate, compared to a control (no fungicide applied).
 If isolates with increased EC50 values remain at low levels, they may have no impact on the field performance of the fungicide when used at commercial doses.

 Resistance can arise rapidly and completely, so that disease control is lost in a single step – such as the G143A mutation that affects the performance of strobilurin fungicides.
 More commonly, resistance develops gradually so that the pathogen population becomes progressively less sensitive – such as the development of resistance in Zymoseptoria tritici to the azole fungicide group.